 Finding Your Urban Wilderness

 If you can’t travel far to photograph wilderness, consider the woods and water not far from home.
-A little planning can reward you with rich opportunities for outdoor photography and photo art.
+A little planning can reward you.
 The trick is to keep lookout as you travel about your city.
-Note the small patches of trees and streams showcased by trees.
-Then remember to look up–the treetops above can present a unique patterns and colorful shapes.
+Note the small patches of trees and suburban streams showcased by trees.
+Then remember to look up–the treetops above can present unique patterns and colorful shapes.

 TWEENERS